katarinabraun/SARSCoV2_passage_MS/data_pipelines/Illumina_pipeline/from_bams/README.md

 # Sniffles

-Authors: Kelsey Florek, Joe Lalli.
+Authors: Kelsey Florek, Joe Lalli, modified slightly for SARS-CoV-2 input by Katarina Braun.

 **This is the first script that should be run to replicate analyses and figure-generation for the Illumina data.**